-&lt;sup>41 Undergraduate and postgraduate taught students do not generally carry out research falling within the red or purple categories
+39 Undergraduate and postgraduate taught students do not generally carry out research falling within the red or purple categories

-&lt;sup>42 Further details about ethical approval requirements are available in Section 2 of the Code of Practice for Applying for Ethical Approval at Anglia Ruskin University, which can be found on the research ethics website
+40 Further details about ethical approval requirements are available in Section 2 of the Code of Practice for Applying for Ethical Approval at Anglia Ruskin University, which can be found on the research ethics website

-- 6.9 For any "in-class test", the Module Leader publishes as part of the Module Information, any relevant regulatory requirements.
+- 6.7 Level 4 modules delivered in the first teaching period of a course are assessed using methods other than a controlled conditions examination, unless required by a PSRB. - 6.8 An "examination" is defined as a method of assessment which is administered by the Academic Registry (or by the equivalent unit in an Associate College acting on behalf of, and in consultation with, the Academic Registry) under time constrained controlled conditions, is normally timetabled during the published examination weeks at the end of the teaching period and is subject to the Regulations 6.141 6.168 below governing the conduct of ARU examinations.
+An "in-class test" may be used as an alternative to a written examination (including for a level 4 module in the first teaching period) and may be held at the end of the teaching period provided that the test is assessing specific learning outcomes for that module which cannot be assessed in other ways (e.g. practical skills) and/or the test is part of a staged, time constrained assessment instrument (e.g. a series of computer based in-class tests). - 6.9 For any "in-class test", the Module Leader publishes as part of the Module Information, any relevant regulatory requirements.
 These will be within the spirit of those used for formal examinations and are only required to state what is necessary for the particular in-class test based on the nature of the module and subject matter.
 As a minimum, they must state: (i) the period of time up to which students arriving late can be admitted; (ii) the period of time towards the end of the examination in which students are no longer permitted to leave; (iii) what supporting materials (if any) are permitted to be taken into the in-class test by students - 6.10 Students are responsible for ensuring that they submit all items of assessment by the prescribed deadlines and present themselves for examination on the published dates. - 6.11 On successful completion of a module students are awarded a module result and an approved volume of credit at a defined level.
-The accumulation of credit at appropriate level(s) is used to determine whether students are eligible to continue/proceed to the next stage of their award, to qualify for an award, and/or have demonstrated competence to practise. - 6.12 Decisions on the outcome of all assessment processes, whether for an individual or a group of students, are made only by: - a formally constituted MAP established by the Senate (for the approval of module results), attended by one or more External Examiners and reporting to the Anglia Ruskin Awards Board; - the formally constituted Anglia Ruskin Awards Board established by the Senate (for the determination of award outcomes), also attended by External Examiners and reporting to the Education Committee on behalf of the Senate.
+The accumulation of credit at appropriate level(s) is used to determine whether students are eligible to continue/proceed to the next stage of their award, to qualify for an award, and/or have demonstrated competence to practise. - 6.12 Decisions on the outcome of all assessment processes, whether for an individual or a group of students, are made only by: - a formally constituted MAP established by the Senate (for the approval of module results), attended by one or more External Examiners and reporting to the ARU Awards Board;

+• the formally constituted ARU Awards Board established by the Senate (for the determination of award outcomes), also attended by External Examiners and reporting to the Education Committee on behalf of the Senate.

-(see Section 7 of these Academic Regulations for the terms of reference and membership of MAPs and the Anglia Ruskin Awards Board).
+(see Section 7 of these Academic Regulations for the terms of reference and membership of MAPs and the ARU Awards Board).